 (Offered as HIST 368 and ASLC 368) This seminar examines the role of various frontier regions and borderlands in the long span of Chinese history.
 Ever since the ancient times, the development of agricultural communities, dynastic states, and Sinitic cultures in China was deeply intertwined with the fate of the societies on its borders such as Mongolia, Manchuria, Xinjiang, Tibet, Taiwan, and the mountainous southwestern regions.
 In this course, we will read both classic and cutting edge scholarship on China’s frontier regions and critically engage a number of major historiographical issues in Chinese history such as empire building, frontier expansion, borderland society, cross-cultural trade, environmental changes, the construction of ethnicity, and Chinese nationalism.
 At the end of the course, students will not only learn about the history of China’s frontier regions, but also gain deep insights into China’s persistent problems in its borderland areas.

 Some knowledge of Chinese history and culture is helpful but not necessary to do well in this course.
 Spring semester.
-Professor Qiao.2019-20: Offered in Spring 2020
+Professor Qiao.2022-23: Not offered

 (Offered as HIST 377 [AS/TE] and ASLC 377) This course examines the rise, establishment, and decline of British colonialism in India.
 Originating with the profound transitions underway in the mid-eighteenth century, the colonial state extended its reach over much of the subcontinent over the following century, yet crumbled by the middle of the twentieth.
 How do we understand these great revolutions in society and politics historically?
 What did they mean for those whose lives were transformed by them?
 How does the legacy of colonialism endure?
 Structured by the most important debates colonial rule generated both historically and historiographically, the course offers the opportunity to ask the old riddle, what was colonialism?
 In consultation with the instructor, students may choose to write the seminar-paper required for the History major in this course.
 One class meeting per week.